primefaces/primefaces/docs/12_0_0/components/filedownload.md

 | monitorKey | null | String | Optional key to support monitoring multiple filedownloads on same page.

 ## Getting started with FileDownload
-A user command action is required to trigger the filedownload process.
+A user command action is required to trigger the file-download process.

 FileDownload can be attached to any command component like a `commandButton` or `commandLink`.
 The value of the FileDownload must be an `org.primefaces.model.StreamedContent` instance.
 We suggest using the built-in `DefaultStreamedContent` implementation.
-First parameter of the constructor is the binary stream, second is the mimeType and the third parameter is the name of the file.
+You can use the `builder()` method to create an instance of the `DefaultStreamedContent` as shown in the following example.

 ```java
 public class FileBean {